rafasixteen/Dont_Fall/README.md

 - **Persistent Stats Storage**: All statistics are automatically saved, creating a persistent record of your achievements.

 ## Getting Started
-Provide instructions on how to get a copy of the project up and running on a local machine.

-### Prerequisites
-- List any software or dependencies that need to be installed.

-### Installation
-Step-by-step instructions on how to install and run the game.
+Just download the project files and run the Dont_Fall.exe

 ## Gameplay
 Explain the core mechanics and objectives of your game.